 Opinion Editorial by Amanda Bryant

-According to a poll conducted by the Pew Charitable Trusts, 74 percent of Americans support a requirement that sellers inform would-be buyers if a property has flooded repeatedly, as well as a condition that those properties are covered by flood insurance.
+This is a policy that lawmakers can expect to be welcomed favorably.
+According to a poll conducted by The Pew Charitable Trusts, 74 percent of Americans support a requirement that sellers inform would-be buyers if a property has flooded repeatedly, as well as a condition that those properties are covered by flood insurance.